hapax/hapax.github.io/assets/visual-qft.md

 In quantum mechanics, a system is described by a vector in a Hilbert space.
-Hilbert space is very, very large, and this is the main reason quantum computers are more powerful than classical ones.
+Hilbert space is very, very large, which is one of the reasons quantum computers are more powerful than classical ones.
 But this leads to two
 problems: how can we effectively use a big Hilbert space?
 And how can we picture what's going on?